BeanVortex/multiplatform_iot_project/README.md

 * Has a web HTML client interface for user interaction.
 * A simple command processing like responding to the questions like "what is the date and time", "greetings", " weather", "generating new mathematics question"
+* Communications are end-to-end encrypted in server and clients

 ![web_client](./imgs/web_client.png)